Areas of Expertise

 Professor Blitt’s scholarship explores the role of nongovernmental organizations (NGOs) in promoting international human rights norms, NGO regulation, and issues related to the right to freedom of thought, conscience, and religion or belief.
 His current research projects include studying the horizontal and vertical movement of anti-constitutional ideas both across states and within the international system.
 Among his writings, Professor Blitt has produced a detailed human rights analysis of Iraq’s 2005 constitution, as well as other articles including The Bottom Up Journey of ‘Defamation of Religion’ from Muslim States to the United Nations: A Case Study of the Migration of Anti-Constitutional Ideas, The Religion-State Relationship and the Right to Freedom of Religion or Belief: A Comparative Textual Analysis of the Constitutions of Predominantly Muslim Countries, and Who Will Watch the Watchdogs: The Case for Regulating International Human Rights Nongovernmental Organizations.
 His published writing is available through the Social Science Research Network (SSRN).

-Professor Blitt has lectured and presented his research findings in the United States and abroad, including at international conferences in Australia, China, Israel, Malaysia, the Russian Federation, and the United Kingdom.
-He has published op-eds and been interviewed and quoted in national and international media outlets, most recently on subjects including the UN Commission of Inquiry for Gaza, the Arab Spring, defamation of religion, Iraq’s constitution, freedom of religion or belief under international law, and U.S. policies relating to detention and torture.
+Professor Blitt has lectured and presented his research findings in the United States and abroad, including at international conferences in Australia, Canada, China, Germany, Israel, Malaysia, the Russian Federation, and the United Kingdom.
+He has published op-eds and been interviewed and quoted in national and international media outlets, most recently on subjects including freedom of expression, the UN Commission of Inquiry for Gaza, the Arab Spring, defamation of religion, Iraq’s constitution, freedom of religion or belief under international law, and U.S. policies relating to detention and torture.